EronWright/grok-js-ua/README.md

 Getting Started
 ---------------

-First, it would probably be benifical to look throught he documentation for the [NodeJS Library](http://github.com/numenta/grok-js-node), which contains almost exactlythe same codebase (but customized for the NodeJS environment.
-The `hello-grok` example works for NodeJS, but has not been adapted for a browser environment.
+First, it would probably be benifical to look through the documentation for the [NodeJS Library](http://github.com/numenta/grok-js-node), which contains almost exactly the same codebase (but customized for the NodeJS environment.

 It will also be helpful to reference the [Library API Reference](http://numenta.github.com/grok-js/).

+### Hello, Grok!
+Example

+This project comes with a directory called `./hello-grok`, which contains an example you can run on your local machine with NodeJS.
+Simple [install](http://nodejs.org#download) NodeJS, and:

+    cd hello-grok
+    node index.js

+Then point your browser at [http://localhost:8088](http://localhost:8088) and follow the steps in the tutorial.
+This is an extremely helpful, wizard-style demonstration of how to use the Grok JS library, complete with inline source code.

 ### Creating a Client